cb109/pycallgraph26/README.rst

 **pycallgraph26**
 -------------

-This is a modified version of the pycallgraph module to make it work in Python 2.6.
+This is a modified version of the pycallgraph module (based on v1.01) to make it work in Python 2.6.

 Pycallgraph visualizes function calls as graph images and is great for profiling an application (or parts of it).

 It has been created by Gerald Kaszuba and is avalaible for Python 2.7+ and 3.3+ from: http://pycallgraph.slowchop.com/en/master/

 Modifications: